 5-Ingredient Cauliflower Buffalo Wings

-For those of you who miss chicken wings and want a fix without the guilt of knowing these dishes are filled with parts of dead animals, here is everything you need!
+For those of you who miss chicken wings and want a fix, here’s everything you need!
 It tastes a lot better than the original and is much healthier as well!

 The best part is how ridiculously easy it’s to make.
 There are five ingredients, and one of them is water!